frlinh/game-analysis/README.md

 ![image](https://user-images.githubusercontent.com/100393032/187098082-bde79dd5-d464-40fb-be88-b8d797e67998.png)

-By dividing the data into the four league rankings, we can see that the accuracy isn't very high, but as LoL is a "team-based strategy game" the accuracy is misleading and actually quite high considering the unknown variables that come from human gamplay, time spent playing, and variety of the Champions.
+By dividing the data into the four league rankings, we can see that the accuracy isn't very high, but as LoL is a "team-based strategy game" so the accuracy is misleading and actually quite high considering the unknown variables that come from human gamplay, time spent playing, and variety of the Champions.

 ![image](https://user-images.githubusercontent.com/100393032/187098198-da3ddd16-955c-47b8-baf8-c29a2f68bbd0.png)

-After running the confusion matrix, a visual understanding of the chosen variable "league rankings" displays a low prediction which helps to determine the team that moving forward with this analysis will lead to low percentages of predictibality.
+After running the confusion matrix, a visual understanding of the chosen variable "League Rankings" displays a low prediction which helps to determine the team that moving forward with this analysis will lead to low percentages of predictibality.
 A new model will likely be chosen to ensure a higher rate of accuracy.

 ![image](https://user-images.githubusercontent.com/100393032/187098431-4eeb50b8-feee-4aa4-aa30-edc0efccff32.png)